Leaderboard

 1 point

-4. A few days ago, I got into a discussion with my uncle who feels that there's really no need for anyone to study film much more to take up an immersion course for a year.
+A few days ago, I got into a discussion with my uncle who feels that there's really no need for anyone to study film much more to take up an immersion course for a year.
 I'm 21 and I decided to take an immersion film course at the International Academy of Film and Television.
 (Link deleted by smb...) ('Blowed my parents mind off when I told them it was in Asia!).
 Although I understand where he is coming from, I beg to disagree with him on a lot of things.
 If there's anything that I've learned is school is that film making demands the integration of many kinds of knowledge and skill that one gets from hands-on training, classroom instruction and actual film production.
-These are the why's that help you answer the how's!
+These are the why's that help you answer the how's!1 point

 1 point